-Larry Kudlow offered job of White House National Economic Council director, replaces Gary Cohn
+Larry Kudlow accepts job of White House National Economic Council director, replaces Gary Cohn

-Conservative commentator and former Reagan administration official Larry Kudlow has been offered the job of White House National Economic Council director, replacing Gary Cohn, Fox News has learned.
+Conservative commentator and former Reagan administration official Larry Kudlow has accepted the job of White House National Economic Council director, replacing Gary Cohn, Fox News has learned.

 President Trump offered Kudlow the job just one week after Cohn resigned from his post as the president’s chief economic adviser, a senior administration official told Fox News.